Shuangy's Kitchensink

 红烧肉 or Hong Shao Rou or “red-cooked pork” or braised pork belly is a very famous and traditional Chinese pork dish.

 There are probably as many ways of making this recipe as there are Chinese families!
-Although the recipes are mostly very similar, there are small tweaks and variations in ingredients and their amount depending on who’s making it.
+Although the recipes are mostly very similar, there are small adjustments and variations in ingredients and their amount depending on who’s making it.

 And while I might be biased, the way my family makes this recipe is the best!